 - 2009 Downtown Master Plan – This plan calls for continuous bicycle and pedestrian routes tied to regional bicycle and pedestrian systems, Expanded convenient choices for downtown access and mobility, and implementation of the 2008 Bicycle Master Plan, starting with opportunities that yield the greatest impact and visibility.

-These new bike lanes downtown are welcome additions and are designed to fit like a puzzle piece into our future network of multi-modal streets.
+These new bike lanes and loading zones downtown are welcome additions and are designed to fit like a puzzle piece into our future network of multi-modal streets.
 The proposed bike lanes will connect easily with the bike lanes on Hilliard, the bicycle climbing lane on Haywood, the bike lanes running north / south on Lexington, the bike lanes on Coxe, and, using Central Avenue, connect to the Charlotte Street bike lane.
 Can you feel it starting to come together?
 We want to live in a City where people can move about using a variety of modes, door to door, using bike lanes, greenways, trails, transit, and sidewalks.
 And cars.

 What are the next steps?